 The location of the CLEARgen site is in Martinique, oversea territory of France.
 This territory is part of France and Europe and so it follows of regulation and rules of Europe.

 The limited company of the Antilles refinery, abbreviated SARA, is a company that owns a refinery in Martinique, as well as hydrocarbon deposits in Guadeloupe and Guyana:

 The refinery is generating a large amount of by-product hydrogen and is investing in renewable energy projects such as solar, bioethanol, green water and large battery bank.

-SARA employs 260 people on Martinique, Guadeloupe and Guyanne and more than 200 of them are located on the site of the refinery.
+SARA employs 260 people on Martinique, Guadeloupe and French Guyana and more than 200 of them are located on the site of the refinery.